eu-digital-identity-wallet/eudi-srv-wallet-provider/README.md

 To issue a Wallet Application Attestation:

 1. The Wallet requests a single-use Challenge from the Wallet Provider
-2. The Wallet generates a new Key-Pair and Key Attestation which contains the single-use Challenge provided by the Wallet Provider
+2. The Wallet generates a new Key-Pair and platform Key Attestation which contains the single-use Challenge provided by the Wallet Provider
 3. The Wallet requests a key-bound Wallet Application Attestation from the Wallet Provider
 4. The Wallet Provider:
    1. Validates the single-use Challenge
-   2. Validates the Key Attestation
+   2. Validates the platform Key Attestation
-   3. Verifies the Key Attestation contains the single-use Challenge
+   3. Verifies the platform Key Attestation contains the single-use Challenge
    4. Issues a key-bound Wallet Application Attestation

 ```mermaid